13 Design Styles

 01. Glass & Glazed Texture

 This involves rendering the visual subject with a glass or glazed texture.
-In layout, the subject is typically overlaid on text.
+During layout, the subject is typically overlaid on text.
 The transparent material causes the text to refract, creating a strong visual contrast.

-02. Acid Graphic
+02. Acid Graphics

 Star Crane Technology - 13 Design Styles